Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: RELATED WORK

 \section{RELATED WORK}

-In this paper we propose a framework for converting full-length unconstrained videos from the Internet to collaborative action plans executed by one or more robots.
-Most relevant to ours is prior work on temporal video segmentation and action understanding.
+In this paper we propose a system for converting full-length unconstrained videos from the Internet to collaborative action plans executed by one or more robots.
+Most relevant to ours is prior work on temporal activity segmentation and action understanding.